mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 ##### 21:30

 If you believe you’re young and live long, such a person is what is called tanpankan in Japanese.
 Tan means to tie.
 Pan means board, long board.
 Kan means fellow, man.
 Tanpankan means a fellow who ties a board on his shoulder.
 If you carry the board on [your] shoulder, you cannot see the board; you can see just one side, but you cannot see the back.
-That is prejudice.
-It is this very narrow understanding.
+That is prejudice; it is this very narrow understanding.
 That is called tanpankan.

 So we are studying something according to the Four Noble Truths.
 You don’t want to believe life is characterized by suffering, because you hate suffering.
-But that suffering means, really suffering opposed to pleasure.
+But that suffering really means, suffering opposed to pleasure.
 But suffering and pleasure, whatever you say, those are just words, apart from [the] reality itself [in which] you exist from day to day.

 Of course, we are very lucky; we are living in a lucky, wonderful world; it is called modern civilization.
 Lots of food, lots of things we can have.
 Of course, we are happy.
 But we cannot say we are always happy.
 Or we cannot believe that life is characterized by suffering.
 If you look at the reality in which human beings exist, you know pretty well what’s going on in the human world.
 You cannot judge human life in terms of just pleasure, or in terms of just suffering, pain.
 If you see the pain, suffering, immediately there is pleasure.
 If you see the pleasure there is immediately suffering, because this is reality.
 Suffering and pleasure live in peace and harmony as good friends.
 You cannot separate [them].